 Benicia Bay Trailhead Picnic Area: Two accessible tables are in the second parking lot on the right beyond the park entrance, near the Forrest Deaner Native Plant Botanic Garden.
 Accessible exhibits, and parking are also available but at this time there are no accessible restrooms in this park.
 Some have grab bars, but stall space is limited.

-The Benicia Bay Trail is a 2.2 mile accessibly designed trail through softly rolling hills with great views of the bay.
+The Benicia Bay Trail is a 2.2 mile, accessibly designed, multi-use trail that meanders through the hills offering views of the Carquinez Strait and Southampton Bay.
+The trail is usable in dry conditions; some users may need assistance after periods of heavy rain.
 The trail has a firm surface with most slopes under 5%.
 Four short sections of 8% slopes are followed by rest areas.
-Some accessible benches are located along the trail.
-Trailhead, accessible picnic tables, and accessible parking are located off the second parking lot on right beyond the park entrance, near the Forrest Deaner Native Plant Botanic Garden.
-Trailhead parking is above the garden parking.
+Trailhead and generally accessible parking are located off the second parking lot on the right beyond the park entrance, near the Forrest Deaner Native Plant Botanic Garden.

 The Forrest Deaner Native Plant Botanic Garden contains over 250 native plant species on 3.5 acres within Benicia SRA.
 Accessible pathways meander through the garden, offering views of Southampton Bay and marshlands.
 Accessible parking is available.